-Built on the same evidence-based pedagogy outlined in ACUE’s Effective Practice Framework, ACUE’s micro-credential course, Promoting Online Active Learning, will provide you with practices to more actively engage your students in varied learning formats including small- and large-group activities, discussions, and micro-lectures.
+Built on the same evidence-based pedagogy outlined in ACUE’s Effective Practice Framework, ACUE’s microcredential course, Promoting Active Learning Online, will provide you with practices to more actively engage your students in varied learning formats including small- and large-group activities, discussions, and microlectures.

 This course is an ideal way to expand the impact of technology and instructional support offices and promote effective online instruction that leads to stronger student outcomes.

-This course is organized around six competencies and takes approximately eight weeks to complete.
+This course is organized around six competencies and takes approximately eight weeks to complete (4-6 weeks for graduate student version).
 You will learn with a professionally facilitated online cohort of faculty members, with whom you will share insights and ideas.

-Educators who complete the requirements for this open-enrollment course earn a micro-credential in “Promoting Online Active Learning.”
-This micro-credential may be utilized in meeting partial requirements necessary to earn the American Council on Education (ACE) endorsed Certificate in Effective College Instruction.
+Educators who complete the requirements for this open enrollment course earn a microcredential in “Promoting Active Learning Online.”
+This microcredential may be utilized in meeting partial requirements necessary to earn the American Council on Education (ACE) endorsed Certificate in Effective College Instruction.

-- Course launches June 20 for faculty of all types.
-Application deadline June 17.
+- September 19 for faculty of all types.
+Application deadline September 16.